rjpcasalino/blog_bt/pages/el_camino_real/index.md

 ![Power plant](/static/Power_plant.jpg)

-Further along still the trunks that feed the Empire rush in all directions.
+Further along still the trucks that feed the Empire rush in all directions.
 The docile mouths wait for the sweet sugar or fat burger.
 Palettes of fruits grace the wind.

 <br>
 <hr>